Thais Sasso Lopes

 Publications & Conferences

-Sasso, T., Cox, C. L., Gilroy, D. L., 2018.
-Social Behavior in Nototriton brodiei in the Cloud Forest of Cusuco National Park, Honduras.
-The South American Journal of Herpetology.
+Thais Sasso, Danielle Gilroy, Christian Cox., 2020.
+Social behaviour in Nototriton brodiei in the cloud forest of Cusuco National Park, Honduras.
+South-American Journal of Herpetology.

 Sasso, T., Lopes, C.M., Valentini, A., Dejean, T., Zarnudio, K.R., Haddad, C.F.B., Martins, M., 2017.
 Environmental DNA characterization of amphibian communities in the Brazilian Atlantic forest: Potential application for conservation of a rich and threatened fauna.
 Biological Conservation 215, 225-232 (link).